 Listing 7-6: Sorts and high grades the rectangles based on their statistics, site_selector.py (Part 6)

 Define a method called sort_stats() .
-Sort the rect_ptps dictionary with a lambda function that uses the values, rather than the keys .
+Sort the rect_ptps dictionary with a lambda function that sorts the values, rather than the keys .
 The values in this dictionary are the peak-to-valley measurements.
 This should create a list of tuples, with the rectangle number at index 0 and the peak-to-valley value at index 1.

 Next, use list comprehension to populate the self.ptp_filtered attribute with the rectangle numbers in the ptp_sorted list .
 Use index slicing to select only the first twenty values, as stipulated by the NUM_CANDIDATES constant.
 You now have the twenty rectangles with the lowest peak-to-valley scores.
 Repeat this same basic code for standard deviation, producing a list of the twenty rectangles with the lowest standard deviation.